htvekov/openHASP-Sonos-media-player/README.md

 Sources (radio stations) unfortunately doesn’t follow any strict rules on how to present media meta data.
 So some radio stations will unfortunately appear on plate with artist/title mixed up.
 Source in Sonos Favourites can be renamed and suffixed with a ‘|’ pipe symbol (No extra spaces, just a pipe symbol).
 Templates in config will seek out this pipe symbol and swap title/artist on plate display.
 Symbol will also be hidden in dropdown list, pop-up info etc.
 Special fix for handling danish national radio stations is hardcoded in templates:
-- Template search is done for specific source naming to determine if image zoom should be applied or not.
-This is unfortunately needed for now, as current openHASP CC code can't handle upscale of images - only downscaling.

 - Template search for specific string in `media_title` attribute is done as well.
 This is needed as quite a few danish broadcasters meta data has both title and artist combined in the `media_title` attribute - only separated with a ' [SPACE]/[SPACE]'.

 Example below:

     media_title: Elephant Woman / Blonde Redhead

 ### Keywords:
 - **Source/playlist album image** is displayed as background for the entire page.
 All other overlaying objects are drawn with varying opacity on top of the source/album image
-	- **Zoom** function used to e.g. resize TuneIn’s source images, as many are 300x300 pixels
  - **Next/previous buttons**
 	 - **In active playlist:** Select next/previous song
 	- **When source is selected:** Skip to next/previous source in list.
 Will also skip to first source, if at last source or vice versa (loop through)